sjml/lox/README.md

 (Made and tested with Python 3.12.5.)

+## dlox

+A [D](https://dlang.org/) implementation of Part III.
+This is my first code in D that is anything beyond the most trivial "Hello world" kinda stuff.
+My (possibly wrong) perception is that D doesn't seem to have a ton of traction these days — too close to C to replace it, not memory-safe enough to compete with Rust... at the same time, it's super familiar to all kinds of programmers so maybe its easier entry is a feature.

+In any case, its similarity to C works to my advantage here — it lets me do low-level memory manipulation like C, but the semantics are _juuuuuust_ different enough that I have to think as I write code instead of just mindlessly copying.
+So hey, there we go.

+(Made and tested with LDC 1.39.0)

 ## rlox

-A Rust implementation of Part III.
+A [Rust](https://www.rust-lang.org/) implementation of Part III.
 I initially tried with Zig (see [zlox](#zlox)) but eventually came back to Rust, which I know a know a bit better from re-implementing [my paper-writing tool in it](https://github.com/sjml/paper).

 (Made and tested with Rust 1.81.0.)

+Abandoned this one as I approached the same area I was forced to abandon the Zig implementation.
+I was getting to the point where the book was doing very C-things (struct polymorphism, downcasting with pointer arithmetic).
+In researching the best way to accomplish these things in Rust I found other people who had built Lox interpreters in Rust and they faced a choice of either (a) bad performance, very close to the Java AST version or (b) using lots of `unsafe` calls.
+I didn't like either of those choices!
+So I bailed, again.

 ## zlox